claudia-pacheco/walkies-client/README.md

 <img width="406" alt="Screenshot 2022-06-10 at 15 32 34" src="https://user-images.githubusercontent.com/94257616/173088443-aae7077a-0803-491d-a282-9f8df9330f41.png">

-I started by creating a form where the input data is handled by the ```onChange``` event and populates the corresponding labelled data in the API.
+I started by creating a form where the input data is handled by the ```onChange``` event and populates the corresponding labeled data in the API.

 <img width="407" alt="Screenshot 2022-06-10 at 15 34 38" src="https://user-images.githubusercontent.com/94257616/173088889-7e8664ab-95a9-4858-b187-8c72e0b31b5d.png">

-This was data was then handled by the ``onSubmit`` function incorporated in the form.
+This data was then handled by the ``onSubmit`` function incorporated in the form.

 <img width="569" alt="Screenshot 2022-06-10 at 15 36 41" src="https://user-images.githubusercontent.com/94257616/173089340-ff4c9391-2eb1-4267-8bc9-de1825b51f72.png">

 The function uses ``axios`` to create a POST request to the API so the new user is added.
-The user is then created in the API and once they login, a access token is generated.
+The user is then created in the API and once they login, an access token is generated.

 If a user clicks on `View Dogs` they will be presented with a list of dogs that have been fetched from the API.
 Should they wish to know more about a specific one, they can click on the `More About Me` button.
 This will open a new page displaying just the information from that dog.